toddhorner/AFT/states/PA.md

 **PARTIAL**

 1. Towns and cities are not required to address agriculture in their   comprehensive plan.
-According to PE MPC Section 301:
+According to PA MPC Section 301:
     >(a) The municipal, multimunicipal or county comprehensive plan, consisting of maps, charts and textual matter, shall include, but need not be limited to, the following related basic elements:
     > * (2) A plan for land use, which **may include** provisions for the amount, intensity, character and timing of land use proposed for residence, industry, business, agriculture, major traffic and transit facilities, utilities, community facilities, public grounds, parks and recreation, **preservation of prime agricultural lands**, flood plains and other areas of special hazards and other similar uses.